-SAT exams are conducted 7 times a year in different regions at different intervals.
-Particular centers in nearly every country get to conduct at least 5 tests in a year.
+SAT exams happen 7 times a year in different regions at different intervals.
+Particular centres in nearly every country get to conduct at least 5 tests in a year.
 As per the revised SAT exam pattern, it is a three-hour-long test that comprises two sections (Evidence-Based Reading and Writing [EBRW] and Mathematics).

-What is SAT exam, its pattern, and SAT exam subjects?
-The SAT exam is scored between the range of 400-1600.
+What is the SAT exam, its pattern, and SAT exam subjects?
+The scores of the SAT exam are between the range of 400-1600.
 The SAT reasoning exam has 3 main sections.
 We are going to break down the existing SAT exam pattern into parts.

 Section 1 & 2: EBRW (Total Question: 96, Time Limit: 100 minutes, Score Range: 200-800)

-EBRW is further divided into a Reading Test and a Writing and Language Test.
+EBRW has two parts- a Reading Test and a Writing and Language Test.

-- Reading Test: 52 questions to be attempted in 65 minutes
+- Reading Test: 52 questions with a time limit of 65 minutes

-- Writing and Language Test: 44 questions to be attempted in 35 minutes
+- Writing and Language Test: 44 questions with a time limit of 35 minutes

 Improve your SAT reading score by creating a passage reading strategy that works for you.
 Take an official SAT test for the reading section.
 Set a timer and see if you can complete the section in time.
 Lastly, analyze your section, know your weakness, and work upon them.
 This will help you with your time management skills along with creating a perfect strategy for the test.